Cluster-supported-parallel-libraries/RPI-Install-Guide-Docker-Kubernetes/readme.md

 # Kubernetes setup and installation
+- This guide shows how to setup and intall a working kubernetes cluster using a amd64 machine as a master node and multiple Raspberry Pi's (arm) as worker nodes.

+## Prerequisite
+- All the devices must be assigned a static IP addresses on the network that are being used.

 ## Install OS
 #### Master
-- Install Ubuntu 18.04.4 LTS on master (amd64).
+- Install Ubuntu 18.04.4 LTS on the master node (amd64).
 #### Raspberry Pi
-- Install Raspbian Buster Lite February 2020 on nodes/Pi's (arm).
+- Install Raspbian Buster Lite February 2020 on the worker nodes/Pi's (arm).

 ## Enable SSH
 #### Master